verdianeDada/Helsinki-fullstack-web-development-course/part2/phonebook/README.md

 - ```ReactJS``` version: 18.2.0

 ## Installation
-Clone this directory (dataèfor-country) and run the following command at its root:
+Clone this directory (phonebook) and run the following command at its root:

 Run the following commands to install Node and Laravel dependencies:
 ```sh